aws/eks-anywhere/docs/content/en/docs/getting-started/docker/_index.md

 1. Create Docker Cluster.
 Note the following command may take several minutes to complete.
 You can run the command with -v 6 to increase logging verbosity to see the progress of the command.

+      For a regular cluster create (with internet access), type the following:

       ```bash
       eksctl anywhere create cluster -f $CLUSTER_NAME.yaml
+      ```

+      For an airgapped cluster create, follow [Preparation for airgapped deployments]({{< relref "../install#prepare-for-airgapped-deployments-optional" >}}) instructions, then type the following:

+      ```bash
+      eksctl anywhere create cluster -f $CLUSTER_NAME.yaml --bundles-override ./eks-anywhere-downloads/bundle-release.yaml
       ```

      Expand for sample output: